Curious Christian

 Christians for Science

-I am not sure if its a case of selective hearing or just bad press but there seems to be a profound lack of awareness amongst non-Christians as to how many Christians actually support open scientific enquiry.
+I am not sure if its a case of selective hearing or just bad press but there seems to be a profound lack of awareness amongst non-Christians about the many Christians actually support open scientific enquiry.

-The current head of the Anglican church – “My worry is creationism can end up reducing the doctrine of creation rather than enhancing it.”
+Then there’s Dr. Rowan Williams, the head of the Anglican church.
+He has expressed concerns that “creationism can end up reducing the doctrine of creation rather than enhancing it.”

-And if you want an evangelical authority, even Billy Graham has expressed openness, or at least indifference, to the creation and evolution question.
-For example, “I don’t think that there’s any conflict at all between science today and the scriptures.
+And if you’re looking for an evangelical voice, look no further than Billy Graham.
+He expressed some rather bold ideas, saying, “I don’t think that there’s any conflict at all between science today and the scriptures.
 I think that we have misinterpreted the Scriptures many times and we’ve tried to make the Scriptures say things they weren’t meant to say, I think that we have made a mistake by thinking the Bible is a scientific book.
 The Bible is not a book of science.
 The Bible is a book of Redemption, and of course I accept the Creation story.
 I believe that God did create the universe.
 I believe that God created man, and whether it came by an evolutionary process and at a certain point He took this person or being and made him a living soul or not, does not change the fact that God did create man. … whichever way God did it makes no difference as to what man is and man’s relationship to God.”
 (Billy Graham: Personal Thoughts of a Public Man, 1997. p.
 72-74)

 COSAC 2009: Christianity and the Origin of the Species.
 (70th Biennial Conference on Science and Christianity.)